 MY SUPER SINGLE MUM (AGE 2-7)

-BY BRONWEN FALLENS
+BY BRONWEN FALLEN

-A feel-good book at it’s very finest.
-This simple story is about a little girl, her single mother and all the incredible fun they have together.
+A feel-good book at its very finest.
+This simple story is about a little girl, her single mother, and all the incredible fun they have together.
 It gives a sense of a special relationship between the characters and a wonderful life – which can be even better than that of a two-parent family.
 With an emphasis on families not always being conventional, but still being happy and fun-loving.

 MUM AND DAD GLUE (AGE 3-5)